zichunhao/weaver/README.md

 # install onnxruntime if needs to run inference w/ ONNX models
 pip install onnxruntime-gpu

+# to choose 1 free GPU to use
+pip install setGPU

 # install pytorch, follow instructions for your OS/CUDA version at:
 # https://pytorch.org/get-started
 # pip install torch